This ambitious exhibition of African art objects drawn from the UMFA’s permanent collection centers on themes of the spirit world and theafterlife.

 School The school is built to look as if we are ready for a day of learning at the turn of the twentieth century, about 1900.
 It resembles the one built at approximately 104th S. and 1300 West.

 Home This house is built to look like the home of Byrum Henry Beckstead, one of the first settlers in South Jordan, and was built especially for children.
 In it they (you) have the opportunity to feel what it would have been like to live back in the early days of South Jordan.

-There were several stores in early South Jordan.
-The first large store was the Jordan Mercantile run by Joseph Holt.
+Store There were several stores in early South Jordan.
+The first large store was the Jordan Mercantile, run by Joseph Holt.
 It was located at 10346 South 1300 West and was built about 1895.
 It carried a full line of household and farm items.
-It also housed an office, dance hall and stage.
+It also housed an office, dance hall, and stage.
 The wonderful building here in the History Center is a combination of two later stores that were important places in the lives of the early settlers starting around 1930.

-In early days mail delivery was very different from today.
+Post Office In the early days, mail delivery was very different from today.
 Mail to this area of the Salt Lake Valley was delivered once a week to the city of Sandy.
-One postman, or mail carrier, then delivered mail to the South Jordan, Bennion, West Jordan, Riverton, Draper, Midvale and Crescent cities.
+One postman, or mail carrier, then delivered mail to the South Jordan, Bennion, West Jordan, Riverton, Draper, Midvale, and Crescent cities.
 Then back to Sandy he went!
 He carried it all on his back in 2 bags.

 Terrific Tuesdays – Monthly at 6 pm Look no further than the Gale Center of History and Culture on Tuesday evenings for exciting family fun activities!
 Offering arts & crafts, guest speakers, movies, games, demonstrations, etc.